marediasafan/visitor_parking/README.md

 # Visitor Parking Registration

-This application will allow guest to register for a visitor parking.
+This application will allow guest to register vehicle for a visitor parking.

 Requirements: